 Remember: NO QUESTION IS TOO SMALL OR UNIMPORTANT.
 Validate through your cues that you are here to cheerfully help.
 Statements like “great question” or “sure, that makes sense” encourage your caller.

 Inspire confidence in your practice by clearly and quickly sharing the information on procedures or treatments that they are seeking.
-While the front desk can usually answer and direct most callers to the actions they need, you can also forward callers on to have conversations with specialists if they want a more detailed phone consultation.
+While the front desk can usually answer and direct most callers to the actions they need, you can also forward callers on to have conversations with specialists if they want a more detailed phone or virtual consultation.

 For inquiries about price, the front desk is fine to give them a ballpark of the treatment price (for example, the cost of a single syringe).
 However, make sure to remind callers (who may be price shopping) that more factors than price should go into their decision of where to get treatments.
 Mention that your practice often sees patients trying to correct poorly done procedures from other clinics...
 Remind would-be-patients to consider the high quality results at your practice in their decision making.

 Encourage callers to come in for a consultation to determine exactly what their treatment plan should be to meet their goals.
 Offering a complimentary consultation will often influence would-be-patients to take the next step of engaging with your practice.